 Bursa is popular for its mineral-rich springs and most of the hotels have thermal bath facilities.
 The Eski Kaplica (Old Spring) of Çekirge District is the oldest in the province.
 The popular Karamustafa Pasa Baths are famous for their hot mineral waters.

 After lunch we drove to Mt.
-Uludağ which is the largest and most celebrated winter-sports and skiing center in Turkey.
+Uludağ (Great Mountain in Turkish) which is the largest and most celebrated winter-sports and skiing center in Turkey.
 It’s about 22 miles from Bursa and accessible by car or cable-car.
 The area is also a national park and is visited year round.
-Unfortunately the cable car was undergoing repairs and not in service – big disappointment for me as I do not like long bus rides.
+Unfortunately the cable car was undergoing repairs and not in service – big disappointment for me as I don’t like long bus rides.
 I’m sure the cable car ride is spectacular!
 There was still lots of snow in the mountains and many were enjoying spring skiing on Mt.
 Uludağ’s slopes.

 There are several small seaside and lakeside towns near Bursa, including Mudanya, Zeytinbagi, and Iznik.
 Iznik is at the eastern tip of Lake Iznik and important to Christians because of the Ecumenical Councils that met there.
 “Iznik is described by the Christian world as the third holy city after Jerusalem and the Vatican.”
-Iznik witnessed many civilizations and all left their mark on the city.
+Iznik witnessed many civilizations and they all left their mark.

 It was a long but satisfying day exploring Turkey!